Common Sense Media Review

 What's the Story?

-Bethany (Linda Fiorentino) is a Planned Parenthood employee who also goes to church every Sunday.
-She's visited by an angel (Alan Rickman) and commanded to stop the renegade angels Loki and Bartleby from entering a particular Catholic church in New Jersey.
+In DOGMA, Bethany (Linda Fiorentino) is a Planned Parenthood employee who goes to church every Sunday but is struggling with her faith.
+She's visited by a heavenly creature (Alan Rickman) and commanded to stop the renegade angels Loki (Matt Damon) and Bartleby (Ben Affleck) from entering a particular Catholic church in New Jersey.
 If the angels succeed, they will undo existence.
-The 13th apostle Rufus (Rock), two earthly "prophets" -- Jay and Silent Bob, and the heavenly muse Serendipity (Hayek) all help Bethany on her divine mission.
-While Bethany struggles to make it to Jersey with her merry band of holy and very unholy characters, she slowly learns more and more hidden truths about God (he's a she) and Jesus (he hates it when hypocrites and televangelists pretend to do his bidding).
-As she reaches enlightenment, Loki and Bartleby go on an Old Testament-style killing spree, murdering the unfaithful, ungrateful unbelievers.
+Thirteenth apostle Rufus (Chris Rock), two earthly "prophets"—Jay (Jason Mewes) and Silent Bob (Kevin Smith)—and the heavenly muse Serendipity (Salma Hayek) all help Bethany on her divine mission.
+While she tries to make it to Jersey with her merry band of holy and very unholy characters, she slowly learns more and more hidden truths about God (he's a she) and Jesus (he hates it when hypocrites and televangelists pretend to do his bidding).
+As Bethany reaches enlightenment, Loki and Bartleby go on an Old Testament-style killing spree, murdering the unfaithful, ungrateful unbelievers.
+Can she stop them before they wipe out all of humanity?

 Is It Any Good?